-The family left Hlotse in early 1902 and moved to Ficksburg, where Alexander had managed to find them a home.
-After the war, they returned to St Fort and recovered their household possessions from where they had secreted them in the historic Cannibals’ Cave.
-The cave is secluded and secure and was a good place to hide their possessions.
+After the peace, they returned to St Fort and recovered their household possessions from where they had secreted them in the historic Cannibals’ Cave.
+The cave is secluded and secure and was a good place in which to hide their possessions.
 Today it is the feature of the well-known tourist hiking destination, The Cannibal Trail, on St Fort.
 The story of its naming is fascinating, but outside the scope of this article.

 The Liddells of Bethel

 At the time of the war, Eliza Jane Liddell and her sister Isabella were living on Bethel.
 Also living with them was their niece, Bessie Walker, daughter of their deceased sister, Elizabeth.
 Peter Howard records: